Last updated: July 1, 2014

 - Third & subsequent: Up to $800, three points vs. license.
 Possible 90-day suspension of license.

-“The third and subsequent fines is where we’re really going to get serious,” said Assemblywoman Annette Quijano, who was active in the bill’s passage.
+“The third and subsequent fines is where we’re really going to get serious,” said Assemblywoman Annette Quijano, who was active in the passage of state Sen. Richard Codey’s S69, which was approved by the governor in late June 2013.

 - Text messaging and use of video games prohibited while driving.